jnewton3edinburgh/ParkLifeToolkit/README.md

 To read the database you need SQLite installed on your system, or at least software capable of reading SQLite databases.

 *The database is by default in SQLite.
 You can change to using PostGres as the database, but this is more advanced and you can refer to the botpress documentation on how to do so.*

+### The SQL script

+The `getCSV.sql` file included in the toolkit is a script to extract a list of questions and answers from the botpres database.
+This requires sqlite installed.